The RFORCE Index is an comprehensive performance metric created by RFORCE, which:

 Extracts insights and synthesizes it using the RFORCE Index Formula

-Presents it in the context of RFORCE data (Leaderboards, Profiles, etc.)
+Presents it in the context of RFORCE data (Rankings, Profiles, etc.)

-This process produces a team’s RFORCE, measured in RF points (RF pts).
+This process produces a team’s RFORCE, measured in points.

 The RFORCE Index’s objectives are:

-To measure a team’s complete performance quality by capturing all possible and available contributions within their respective competition (awards, rankings, skills, etc.)
+To measure a team’s complete and true performance impact by capturing all possible and available contributions within their respective competition (awards, rankings, skills, etc.)

 Be a standardized metric that is comparable throughout multiple seasons, regardless of a season’s particular challenge and different score ranges.